 - Scroll down and tap on Camera

 - You must begin by stopping the app, so tap on Force Stop

 - Now tap on the Clear Cache button

 Check if the camera app begins to work after clearing the cache.
 If your problem is fixed then you do not have to clear the data, and all your settings can remain as they are.
-However, if the problem is not solved then go back to the camera app in Applications Manager and tap on the clear data button.
+However, if the problem is not solved then go back to the camera app in the Applications Manager and tap on the Clear data button.
 Tap to confirm that you wish to clear the data, and once it is done, reboot your device and check if the camera failed problem on your Samsung device has been resolved.

 Solution 4: Clear gallery cache and data

 The Camera and Gallery apps work side by side, so there is a connection between them.
-Many camera problems occur because of the Gallery app as photos are taken by Camera app but are saved in Gallery app.
+Many camera problems occur because of the Gallery app as photos are taken by the Camera app but are saved in the Gallery app.
 If the files of the Gallery app get corrupted then you may end up with a camera that begins to act up.
 So to make sure that the gallery cache and data files are not causing a problem, we must delete these files from the device.